kmurczkiewicz/Geospatial-land-use-classification/README.md

 - Dataset analysis, data preparation and management
 - Executor based approach to keep code reusability at highest level
 - MLP/CNN designing for classification tasks, training and testing on given dataset
-- Hyper parameters tuning and optimization
+- Hyper-parameters tuning and optimization
 - Land use map generation with given network model on given satellite image
 - Network storing, testing and analysis